Michael Learns to Rock: Touring

-As of September 2010, Michael Learns to Rock have played over 450 shows, including both large and small open-air & closed-hall stage concerts, TV appearances, unplugged and sing-back gigs, over a period of 22 years.
+As of September 2010, Michael Learns to Rock have played over 450 shows, including both large and small open-air and closed-hall stage concerts, TV appearances, unplugged and sing-back gigs, over a period of 22 years.
 In total, MLTR have played in at least 21 countries and territories which include Denmark, Nepal, Indonesia, China, Thailand, Malaysia, the Philippines, Hong Kong, India, Japan, Singapore, Taiwan, South Africa, Switzerland, Bangladesh, UAE, Faroe Islands, Vietnam, Cambodia, Norway, South Korea, Sri Lanka, Papua New Guinea and Sweden.
-They have also traveled to Hollywood for recording part of their debut album, to Spain, Finland and Germany to attend interviews, and to the UK to shoot a video.
+They have also traveled to Hollywood for recording part of their debut album, to Spain, Finland and Germany to attend interviews, and to the United Kingdom to shoot a video.
 In Asia, MLTR are one of the few artists to have played more than once in a country and to have still sustained an audience turn-out comparable to that of their earlier appearances.

 Michael Learns to Rock were also the first international act to have performed in Cambodia when they played a show (that was also televised live) in front of 700 fans in CTN's Studio One in Phnom Penh in October 2005.
 The alternative version of their live album called The Live Musical Adventures of Michael Learns to Rock-I Walk This Road Alone features 14 live audio recordings mostly from their September 2005 show at Shillong, India, and a few video recordings from other live shows in Asia.

 In various interviews, the band members have admitted that touring and the response from fans to their concerts, among other reasons, keep them together, in spite of the stresses associated with traveling.
 In a 2010 interview Mikkel Lentz said, "The reason we stay together is because it makes sense.
 Our fans come to our shows and we still enjoy playing and travelling, so why should we stop?
 There is also the pleasure of making music, even though sometimes things like television shows or interviews can become a little boring."
 Kåre Wanscher has also said in an interview that the highest points of their career have been when they were out touring Asia over the last few years.

 MLTR toured China in December 2010, playing unplugged concerts.
 The 2011 spring leg of the Danish tour started on 17 February 2011 and ended on 12 March 2011 with MLTR playing gigs in most of the Danish cities and towns, many of which were sold out.
-MLTR then completed their first full-production concert tour after their extended unplugged stint by playing on 22 April 2011 at Penang, 24 April 2011 at Kuala Lumpur and 30 April 2011 at Kuantan in Malaysia.
+MLTR then completed their first full-production concert tour after their extended unplugged stint by playing in Malaysia on 22 April 2011 in Penang, 24 April in Kuala Lumpur and 30 April in Kuantan.